wireservice/csvkit/docs/cli.rst

 Usage
 =====

-csvkit is comprised of a number of individual command line utilities that can be loosely divided into a few major categories: Input, Processing, and Output.
-Documentation and examples for each utility are described on the following pages.
+csvkit is composed of command-line tools that can be divided into three major categories: Input, Processing, and Output.
+Documentation and examples for each tool are described on the following pages.

 Input
 =====